Looking for a place to stay in Jaipur? Here’s my list of best hostels in Jaipur.

 - There are a few bus stations and a couple of train stations, so choose the one closest to your hostel.
 The airport is moreover located around half an hour drive from the city centre.

-- There’s a prepaid taxi counter at Jaipur airport and prepaid auto-rickshaw counter at the railway station.
+- There’s a prepaid taxi service in Jaipur airport and prepaid auto-rickshaw counter at the railway station.
 App-based cab services Uber and Ola also operate in Jaipur.

 - The constant summer heat can be very draining and dehydrating, so drink enough water.

-- Winter is the peak tourist season in Jaipur, shooting up prices for everything, so plan accordingly.
+- Winter is the best tourist season for Jaipur, shooting up prices for everything, so plan accordingly.
 Book accommodation well in advance.

 - Rajasthani specialities like daal-baati-churma, laal maas, ghevar and kachori are a few must-eats in Jaipur.